Close-up view of student’s face as they listen during a First-Year Seminar.

 Insights from Narratives of Illness

-Jerome Groopman (Harvard Medical School)First-Year Seminar 23K | 4 Credits (Spring 2025) | CANVAS SITE
+Jerome Groopman (Harvard Medical School)First-Year Seminar 23K (Spring Term) Enrollment limited to 12

-Thursday, 12:45 PM–02:45 PM
+Thursday, 12:45 PM–02:45 PM CANVAS SITE

 A physician occupies a unique perch, regularly witnessing life’s great mysteries: the miracle of birth, the perplexing moment of death, and the struggle to find meaning in suffering.
 It is no wonder that narratives of illness have been of interest to both physician and non-physician writers. . .READ MORE